Projective path to points at infinity in spherically symmetric spacetimes: From projective coordinates to three concepts of infinity in spherically symmetric spacetimes

 which therefore imply the following transformation rules for spacetime coordinates (cf. Eq. \eqref{(1.4)}):

 Since only the ratios of $y^{B}$ coordinates are relevant, we assume the standard identification

 In other words, we consider the linear transformations \eqref{(2.10)} of homogeneous coordinates, which induce in turn a particular set of coordinate transformations in the spacetime manifold.
-Equations \eqref{(2.11)} provide a projective way of studying points at infinity of a given manifold, as we are now going to show, with the understanding that zeros of the denominator are ruled out from the manifold (otherwise our coordinate transformations would no longer be differentiable automorphisms).
-Our spacetime coordinate transformations \eqref{(2.11)} are inspired by projective geometry but {\it do not describe an isometric embedding of spherically symmetric spacetime into five- or higher-dimensional manifolds \cite{KasnerA,KasnerB,1971,2002,2003,2012}}.
+Equations \eqref{(2.11)} provide a projective way of studying points at infinity of a given manifold, as we are now going to show.
+Our spacetime coordinate transformations \eqref{(2.11)} are inspired by projective geometry but {\it do not describe an isometric embedding of spherically symmetric spacetime into five- or higher-dimensional manifolds} \cite{KasnerA,KasnerB,1971,2002,2003,2012}.
 However, we will prove in detail that Eqs. \eqref{(2.11)} lead to isometries in four-dimensional Schwarzschild spacetime, and this property is sufficient for our purposes.

 Our approach to projective structures on curved manifolds differs from the one based on the connection \cite{Schouten,Tashiro}.
-An alternative to the linear transformation law \eqref{(2.10)} might be provided by the use of homogeneous polynomials of a given degree on the right-hand side.
-One would then enter the realm of advanced algebraic geometry, which is not our aim, nor is well suited for studying points at infinity.
+An alternative to the linear transformation law \eqref{(2.10)} might be provided by the use of homogeneous polynomials of a given degree on the right-hand side, for which we refer the reader to Appendix B.

-For this purpose, let us focus on the cases in which, in dimensionless units, local coordinates $t,r,\theta,\phi$ exist for which (these are the spherical coordinates, and for an enlightening physical discussion we refer the reader to the work in Ref. \cite{Bondi})
+For this purpose, let us focus on the cases in which, {\it in dimensionless units}, local coordinates $t,r,\theta,\phi$ exist for which (these are the spherical coordinates, and for an enlightening physical discussion we refer the reader to the work in Ref. \cite{Bondi})

 We limit ourselves to assuming, for the time being, the existence of the coordinate ranges in \eqref{(2.12)} (in other words, we arrive at a metric-independent formulation, but we need suitable local coordinates according to Eq. \eqref{(2.12)}).